Aceinna/docs_openrtk/quick_start.rst

 Note
 ~~~~~~~

 This section presents a brief introduction and quick start on using OpenRTK330LI EVK for RTK and INS positioning.
-Please refer to the remaining sections of this tutorial chapter for more detailed descriptions on the EVK's features and usage.
+Please refer to the remaining sections of this tutorial chapter to explore more on OpenRTK330LI's features and its usage.